The Crownless Shall Be Crowned

 Yes, there are appetites for the greed of consumer society, but I think the way in which the chronic ache of the collective soul is privately suffered by individuals is a key driver of materiailsm.
 It is not possible to sell the individual enough medication to heal an individual soul where the personality meets the collective inner depth.
 Not all that afflicts a person at that level is pathology, but it is the cultural future entering as a Calling.
 Is it already too late to de-privatize what is the common good in water, air, Earth, climate, ecosystems and also in soul?

-It’s the motion of where we stand that helps move the Heavens, the Underworld and the wisdom of the seasons for us.
+It’s the motion of our stance in the cosmos that moves the Heavens, the Underworld and the wisdom of the seasons for us.
 There is more of our individuality that is being done for us by the Earth since Western awareness expanded with the knowledge of bi-polar axis mundi, atmosphere and orbit.

 Look again at the words of Job’s God in the King James Version: